Last Updated on

-Since I recently learned how to make choux pastry I decided it was time to make some churros.
+Since I recently learned how to make choux pastry (for these coffee liqueur cream puffs), I decided it was time to make some churros.
 Churros are deep-fried choux pastry and they taste awesome.

 As you can see, I divided the batter in half and made two different shapes, balls and strands.
 For the balls I used a 2-teaspoon scoop and for the strands I used a piping bag with a French tip.
 The strands are a bit of a trick to make, you have to pipe them into the oil, holding the piping bag with both hands, then quickly grab a small kitchen knife with one hand and cut the batter off at the tip.
 It sounds complicated but it’s one of those things that you get the hang of quickly after doing it once or twice.

 I suggest you eat these guys as an afternoon snack with fresh coffee or a shot or two of espresso.

 You start this recipe by heating up the oil because that tends to take a long time: fill vegetable oil into your Dutch oven until it’s about 5 inches deep and turn on the heat.

 While the oil is heating, make the batter: add milk, butter, sugar and a pinch of salt to a saucepan and heat it up.
 Once the mix is boiling, add sifted flour and then stir away with a wooden spoon.
 After a little while the dough will come together into a ball that will start to peel away from the sides of the saucepan.
 That’s your cue to transfer the dough to a mixing bowl and start beating it with an electric mixer until it has cooled down to almost room temperature.
 Beat in eggs, egg white and chopped hazelnuts.
 Now your dough is ready!